 - Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 - Under New, click Map.

 - In the Create a New Project window, name the project Breast Cancer Mortality.
-Save the project in the location of your choice and make sure Create a new folder for this project is checked, and then click OK.
+Save the project in the location of your choice and make sure the Create a new folder for this project check box is checked, and click OK.

 A blank map project opens in ArcGIS Pro.
 Next, you'll add data.

 - On the ribbon, on the Map tab, click Add Data.

 The Add Data window appears.